 In most cases, a homeowner will reach out to us via our contact form.
 If you haven’t already filled one out, you can do so here!

 We will take this information and find time to talk with you about your vision!
 This will be conducted by one of our Project Development Advisors.

 Whether you are just curious about what we do or you are collecting project bids, our Project Development Advisors would love the opportunity to talk with you!

-In this phase, we will discover if your timeframe, comfortable budget, and design-build is the right solution for you through an initial phone call with your Project Development Advisor.
+During this Discovery Call, we will discover if your timeframe, comfortable budget, and design-build is the right solution for you through an initial phone call with your Project Development Advisor.